qirtaiba/modtools/readme.md

 Modtools Image is currently in the early stages of development.
 Many features are missing, undocumented, or incomplete.
 These include:

 * Configuration options for the plugins and APIs are not implemented in the web interface.
-* The JSON API for submitting images and querying their status is undocumented.
+* The JSON API for submitting images and querying their status has not been implemented.
 * The email alerting plugin, intended to send email alerts when a specified scan result is received, has not been implemented.
 * Filtering based on the numerical value of HiveAI score has not been implemented.